Will20150909/Voltdb_examples/README.md

 # Fraud Detection Example Application

+new feature

+export data to mysql regular and import it from mysql when request history data from webpage

 Use Case
 --------
 This application demonstrates how VoltDB can ingest a stream of data making real time decisions such as fraud detection simply by using the power of SQL.